 There are many different types of government and financial compliance requirements.
 It is important to understand that these compliance requirements are minimal baselines that can be interpreted differently depending on the business goals of the organization.
 Compliance requirements must be mapped with the business goals to ensure that risks are appropriately identified and mitigated.
-For more information on developing this process, please refer to the Tenable whitepaper Maximizing ROI on Vulnerability Management.

 For example, a business may have a policy that requires all servers with customer personally identifiable information (PII) on them to have logging enabled and minimum password lengths of 10 characters.
 This policy can help in an organization’s efforts to maintain compliance with any number of different regulations.